 Not surprisingly, the sales rep will have a demonstration script and will show you all the bits they want to, to promote their ideas and focus on what makes their offering look good.

-It’s a good idea to think about your current software and what you like and dislike to see how the new legal software product will compare.
+It’s a good idea to think about your current software and what you like and dislike to see how the new legal software product compares.
 It can be beneﬁcial to make a list of “must-haves” and “nice-to-haves” and tick these off throughout the demonstration.

 They will invite you to ask questions, but don’t be afraid to interject and ensure you get what you want from the demonstration.
 Make a list of questions you want to ask and press for a deﬁnitive answer.
 If you’re still unclear, ask the sales rep to demonstrate the feature to you.

-Any sales rep will be able to make their legal software product look great (it’s their job after all!) but a good one will know how their product solves your problems, and provides real value to your business.
+Any sales rep will be able to make their legal software product look great (it’s their job after all!) but a good one will know how their product solves your problems and adds real value to your business.

 Ask your sales rep for login details so you can get a feel for the case management system.
 Again, a good sales rep demonstrating good legal software will have no problem with this.